 A very long hiker’s path between Le Havre and Treport.
 Some 180 km over the cliffs.

 Dieppe is a small harbour city (some 40,000 inhabitants) with an active fishing fleet, a ferry to the United Kingdom (Newhaven), an enormous fortress/castle and a nice looking inner city.
 Dieppe was founded in the year 1060 as a small fishing village, but already in 910, the Vikings started a settlement.
 Dieppe, like most of the […]

 Fecamp is a small coastal city with an active fishing fleet.
 The fishing fleet is central to the city, since the fishing boats have been going to Newfoundland for over a century to fish for cod, and another large portion of the fleet fished for herring.
 The city used to have several herring smoking factories, but […]

-Le Havre, founded in 1517, is a coastal city on the west of France, in the Normandy region.
+Le Havre, founded in 1517 by King Francois I, is a coastal city on the west of France, in the Normandy region.
 It is France’s 2nd largest harbour (after Marseilles) and Europe’s 5th biggest in terms of container ship movements.
-Apart from container ships, there are many oil and gas tankers, cruise ships and multiple daily ferries to the […]
+Apart from the container ships, there are many oil and gas tankers, cruise ships and […]

 Area of France